 - A certified true copy of the death certificate of the deceased member’s

-The SSS funeral benefit is cash benefit amounting to P20, 000 that is given to whoever financed the cost in burying the deceased SSS member.
+The SSS funeral benefit is a cash benefit amounting to P20, 000 that is given to whoever financed the cost of burying the deceased SSS member.
 The claim for this grant should be supported by an official receipt of the funeral expenses expressed in the name of the claimant and the death certificate of the deceased member.

 - Claim for Funeral Benefit (SSS form BPN-103)